Published November 17, 2020. Open access. | Gallery ❯ |

 English common names: Olive Marsh-Snake, Fraser’s Marsh-Snake.

-Natural history: UncommonUnlikely to be seen more than once every few months. to frequentRecorded weekly in densities below five individuals per locality..
-Erythrolamprus fraseri is a diurnal and terrestrial snake that inhabits humid to dry montane shrublands, highland grasslands, high evergreen montane forests, and areas having a matrix of pastures, plantations, rural gardens, and remnants of native vegetation.
-Individuals occur in rural gardens, along roads, and occasionally inside houses.2–4 They also seem to be particularly frequent in marshes, swamps, and along streams.3,5 Most active individuals are seen during sunny hours in the morning, basking in open areas or foraging on leaf-litter, mud, or among tall grass.2–4 When not active, individuals hide under trunks.5 Olive Marsh-Snakes are active hunters of amphibians.
+Natural history: Erythrolamprus fraseri is a diurnal and terrestrial snake that inhabits montane shrublands, grasslands, evergreen montane forests, and areas having a matrix of pastures, plantations, rural gardens, and remnants of native vegetation.2–4 This species is also semi-aquatic, occurring in higher densities in marshes, swamps, and along streams.3,5 Olive Marsh-Snakes are typically seen active during sunny mornings, basking in open areas or foraging on leaf-litter, mud, or among tall grass.2–4 When not active, they hide under trunks.5 Olive Marsh-Snakes are active hunters of amphibians.
 Their dentition is aglyphous,6 meaning their teeth lack specialized grooves to deliver venom.
 Their diet is based primarily on frogs (including Gastrotheca cuencana, Pristimantis lutzae, and P. lymanni), and tadpoles of Gastrotheca.3,7 Individuals are usually calm and try to flee when threatened, relying mostly on crypsis as a primary defense mechanism.
 If disturbed, they may flatten their body dorsoventrally and produce a musky and distasteful odor.2

 Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..
 The status of Erythrolamprus fraseri has not yet been formally assessed by the IUCN.
 In this account, the species is proposed to be assigned to the Near Threatened category given that its wide distribution precludes it from being included in a threatened category.8 The main threat to the long-term survival of populations of E. fraseri is the continuing decline in the extent and quality of its habitat, mostly due to encroaching human activities such as agriculture, cattle grazing, wild fires, and the replacement of native vegetation with eucalyptus and pine trees.
 It is estimated that in Ecuador, ~56.2% of the natural habitat of the species has already been destroyed.9 Olive Marsh-Snakes also suffer from traffic-related mortality.4 Therefore, the species may qualify for a threatened category in the near future if these threats are not addressed.
 However, there is no current information on the population trend of E. fraseri to determine whether its numbers are declining.